greatexpectationslabs/great_expectations_lambda/README.md

 If this happens, you should probably start by using CloudWatch logs to debug.

 Note: the first time your lambda runs, it will pause for a couple seconds to load ge_deps.zip from S3.

+## What does it do?

+Nothing, actually.
+This lambda loads `great_expectations`, but doesn't actually execute anything.
+That part is us to you.

+## Contributions welcome!

+Ideas

+* Reproducible steps for creating `ge_deps.zip`
+* Actually do something with Great Expectations. :)